-People live inside a drug treatment center and receive intensive social and behavioral support related to drug and alcohol use.
-Drug addiction is a chronic disease characterized by compulsive or uncontrollable search and use of drugs despite harmful consequences and changes in the brain, which can be long-lasting.
-Treatments for prescription drug abuse tend to be similar to those for illicit drugs that affect the same brain system.
+These programs provide intensive social and behavioral support related to drug and alcohol use.
 If free alcohol and drug rehabilitation is not available, or if a person does not qualify for free drug and alcohol rehabilitation or needs a different type of treatment than those offered free of charge, there are other ways to obtain funds that can reduce or defray the cost.